aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pps-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLTX in Android via Java or Online App" h2="Export PPS file to XLTX in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPS file to XLTX in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPS file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTX.
+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format.
+However, the PPS file format is not compatible with many applications, and it is not supported by all versions of PowerPoint.
+Therefore, it is often necessary to convert PPS files to a more widely accepted format, such as XLTX.

+<h2>How Aspose.Total helps for pps to xltx conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that enables developers to easily convert PPS files to XLTX.
+It provides a two-step process for converting PPS files to XLTX.
+In the first step, Aspose.Slides for Android via Java can be used to export PPS files to HTML.
+In the second step, Aspose.Cells for Android via Java can be used to convert HTML to XLTX.
+This process is simple and efficient, and it ensures that the converted XLTX file is of the highest quality.
+Furthermore, Aspose.Total for Android via Java is a cost-effective solution, as it provides access to all of the APIs in the suite at a single price.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}